Sobi's Mystic

 Sobi's Mystic is a 2017 Nigerian romantic drama film, written, produced and directed by Biodun Stephen.

-Sobi is a promiscuous man, who usually have his way with every woman he has encountered.
-Then he got attracted to a strange lady, simply known to him as Mystic at a night club.
-After series of sexual encounters with her, he developed feelings for her, which she doesn't reciprocate and eventually broke up with him.
-This got him more interested in knowing more about her.
+Sobi is a promiscuous man, who usually has his way with every woman he encounters.
+He got attracted to a strange lady, simply known to him as Mystic at a night club.
+After a series of sexual encounters with her, he developed feelings for her, which she didn't reciprocate and eventually broke up with him.
+This got him interested in knowing more about her.
 A twist to the plot is revealed, when Sobi discovered that Mystic has another life.